whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 The more I read, the more I found stories of nations that currently or in the recent past were similar to the Ashaninka.
 Superficially, of course, they were and are different -- Eskimos in the arctic might have very different clothes, food, or ceremonies than the Gumbaynggirr of Australia, or the Jenu Kuruba in Asia.
 But I kept noticing deep, beautiful patterns that healthy cultures seem to all share in common when they are able to live in a traditional way.

 Besides the lack of police and prisons, I also noticed observers remarking on their deep integrity.
 When Ohiyesa, a Sioux man born in North America in the 1800s, visited an American city, he said, "I was cautioned against trusting strangers, and told that I must look out for pickpockets.
-Evidently there were some disadvantages connected with this mighty civilization, for we Indians seldom found it necessary to guard our possessions."
+Evidently there were some disadvantages connected with this mighty civilization, for we Indians seldom found it necessary to guard our possessions."[xxx-from deep woods to civilization|civ college life east]

 American S.M.
-Barrett described having complete trust in Apache leader Geronimo, saying, "When he once gives his word, nothing will turn him from fulfilling his promise."
+Barrett described having complete trust in Apache leader Geronimo, saying, "When he once gives his word, nothing will turn him from fulfilling his promise."[xxx-geronimo autobio|introductory]

-Stanley Vestal and George Grinnell also described how they found the Sioux and Cheyenne people completely trustworthy, sounding just like my experience with the Ashaninka.
+Stanley Vestal and George Grinnell also described how they found the Sioux and Cheyenne people completely trustworthy, sounding just like my experience with the Ashaninka.[xxx-fighting cheyennes|introduction]

 I remember first reading about Geronimo's integrity, and my mind went to all the untrustworthy politicians in the United States -- but also every other country I'd visited, including Ecuador, Peru, Germany, Great Britain, and Canada.
 Some individuals in these countries are trustworthy, but none of these nations has anything like the universal integrity I'd experienced with the Ashaninka, or like these other observers in the 1800s experienced with the Sioux, Cheyenne, and many other beautiful cultures.

 And it's not just trustworthiness.
 I kept finding stories of incredible generosity -- not just occasionally, but as a normal way of life for whole nations.

 Jesuit Christian missionaries in the 1600s noted that the Huron would never let someone go without food or shelter.
 When someone's house burned down in the Huron village Ossossane, their neighbors came together to build them a new one.
 They did not have markets for trading or bartering, but instead embraced hospitality, gift-giving, and ceremonial exchanges.
-Visitors to a village were given food and shelter for as long as they wished to stay.
+Visitors to a village were given food and shelter for as long as they wished to stay.[xxx-huron farmers of the north|p40]

 The Huron would publicly announce whenever someone donated a large amount towards a feast, funeral, or ceremony, and this raised the donor's status.
 People thus enjoyed accumulating goods so that they could give away as much as possible, and thus earn their neighbors' gratitude.
 Feasts were common as people sought to build up their stash of food only to give it away.

 How amazing would it be to live in a society where people don't accumulate money to hoard it and enrich themselves, instead gathering wealth so they can give away as much as possible to their neighbors?

 This wasn't unique to the Huron, and these practices aren't just from the distant past.
 The Tzutujil Mayans were able to maintain their traditional way of life until about 1990, and Martín Prechtel described how they had a "self-impoverished theocracy" where people "loved to get more than someone else, just so they could dress fancily and give it all away to be big."
 Prechtel wrote how the Tzutujil Mayans became leaders: "To get anywhere in traditional Mayan society, you had to work really hard to get wealth, get appointed to office without campaigning, and then give it all away."
-Each time a leader rose to a new level in their hierarchy, he or she gave away all their things so that they were equally as impoverished as everyone else.
+Each time a leader rose to a new level in their hierarchy, he or she gave away all their things so that they were equally as impoverished as everyone else.[xxx-secrets of the talking jaguar|p275]<sup>,</sup>[xxx-secrets of the talking jaguar|p210]

-Haudenosaunee writers, in their book _A Basic Call to Consciousness_, described similar generosity in their traditional leaders: "To become a political leader, a person is required to be a spiritual leader; and to become a spiritual leader, a person must be extraordinarily generous in terms of material goods."
+Haudenosaunee writers, in their book _A Basic Call to Consciousness_, described similar generosity in their traditional leaders: "To become a political leader, a person is required to be a spiritual leader; and to become a spiritual leader, a person must be extraordinarily generous in terms of material goods."[xxx-a basic call to consciousness|p104]

 ### When Even Prisoners of War Don't Want to Leave

 All this could easily seem too good to be true, except for another kind of story I kept finding: stories of people born in unhealthy cultures running away to live in healthy cultures.

-Benjamin Franklin also noticed this, pointing out how children born in healthy cultures and then raised in European cultures commonly tried to return to their healthy culture.
-However, "when white persons of either sex have been taken prisoners young by the Indians, and have lived a while among them, tho' ransomed by their Friends, and treated with all imaginable tenderness... yet [soon] they become disgusted with our manner of life... and take the first good Opportunity of escaping again into the Woods, from whence there is no reclaiming them."
-Many enslaved people who escaped British or American bondage also ran away to live with healthy cultures.
+Benjamin Franklin also noticed this, saying "No European who has tasted Savage Life can afterwards bear to live in our societies."[xxx-lies my teacher told me|p107] "Savage" has been a common European label for people of healthy cultures, which will be discussed later.
+Many enslaved people who escaped British or American bondage also ran away to live with healthy cultures.[xxx-lies my teacher told me|p108]

 Even when people of unhealthy cultures were captured in war, they commonly liked living in a respectful society so much that they wanted to stay.
-When the French and Haudenosaunee Confederacy engaged in an exchange of war prisoners in 1699, Cadwallader Colden noted how the French prisoners didn't want to return home after experiencing life in a healthy culture: "...notwithstanding the French Commissioners took all the Pains possible to carry Home the French, that were Prisoners with the [Haudenosaunee], and they had full Liberty from the Indians, few of them could be persuaded to return."
+When the French and Haudenosaunee Confederacy engaged in an exchange of war prisoners in 1699, Cadwallader Colden noted how the French prisoners didn't want to return home after experiencing life in a healthy culture: "...notwithstanding the French Commissioners took all the Pains possible to carry Home the French, that were Prisoners with the [Haudenosaunee], and they had full Liberty from the Indians, few of them could be persuaded to return."[xxx-beyond geography|possession]

 In other words, French prisoners of war had lived in a non-abusive culture and liked it so much that few could be persuaded to go home.
 Colden noticed that this wasn't unique to the French, as "the English had as much Difficulty" and he wrote that this uneven prisoner exchange "has been found true on many other Occasions."